 Rather than just accepting the interest rate of the first loan you look at, your safest bet is to get a few different quotes so you can compare the numbers and choose the best option.
 You may even be able to use these differing rates as a bargaining chip with lenders.
 But, be careful.
 Applying for a loan can also create a hard inquiry on your credit score, which can lower that score, making it harder to apply for a different loan in the future.

 There are short-term loans, which can last a few months, and there are long-term loans, which can last for several years.
 Each has its pros and cons as well as unique eligibility requirements.
 You may want a long-term loan so you have more time to pay it off, but this usually comes with higher interest rates.
 Therefore, you may find it easier to get approved for a short-term loan instead.

-Besides a loan’s interest rates and duration, there are other payment terms you should consider.
+Besides a loan’s interest rates and duration, there are other payment terms you should consider and these may not be capture in simpler loan calculations.
 For example, some loans have a loan processing fee where you’re charged just to process an application.
 Then there are sometimes prepayment penalties (where you’re charged if you pay off the loan earlier than the full term) and late payment fees.